 | Draft | You’re still working on the request, not yet submitted |

-| Pending | Submitted and waiting for Kowalah to review |
+| Pending | Submitted and being triaged by your Kowalah team |

-| Approved | Approved and queued for work |
+| Approved | Your team’s admin approved the request; queued for a Kowalah specialist |

 | In progress | A specialist is actively building your solution |